ShadmanShafi/Coachers/README.md

 ## A web app for high school students.
 ## Features
--- Watching Videos
+- Watching Videos
--- Creating schedules
+- Creating schedules
--- Tracking progress
+- Tracking progress
--- It also has an Admin Panel
+- Admin Panel to configure users and subjects

 ## To run
 - Install Node onto your device including npm.